THE CHILDREN'S HOLOCAUST MEMORIAL

 - Former Wellington City Council Mayor, Celia Wade-Brown.

-When Moriah School closed in December 2012, the button collection and plans for a Memorial were entrusted to the Holocaust Centre of New Zealand (“HCNZ”) to continue the project, to create a memorial to honour both the intent and dedication of the children who initiated the button collection and the 1.5 million child victims the collection represents.
+When Moriah School closed in December 2012, the button collection and plans for a Memorial were entrusted to the Holocaust Centre of New Zealand to continue the project, to create a memorial to honour both the intent and dedication of the children who initiated the button collection and the 1.5 million child victims the collection represents.

 |

-A new design concept was facilitated by Assistant Head and Lecturer of the Massey School of Design, Matthijs Siljee.
-His design captures the original intention of representing each child and conveying the unimaginable scale of 1.5 million lives.
-Rather than a permanent installation in Wellington, the Memorial has been designed to travel throughout New Zealand to be accessible to as many people as possible. |
+A new design concept by Assistant Head of the Massey School of Design, Matthijs Siljee capturesdthe original intention of representing each child and conveying the unimaginable scale of 1.5 million lives. |

-The Memorial begins with a single box on wheels containing a single light; the next box, containing a single button denoting a single child/a single life.
-As the boxes on wheels grow in size, each unit contains more buttons - representing a family, a class, a school, a city – and each growing in height of container and number of buttons.
+The Memorial begins with a single box on wheels containing a single light; the next box, containing a single button denoting a single child, a single life.
+As the boxes grow in size, each unit contains more buttons - representing a family, a class, a school, a city – and each growing in height of container and number of buttons.
 The tallest unit containing buttons deliberately towers over viewers, enabling them to reflect on the scale of the Holocaust and the 1.5 million innocent murdered children.

 The Children’s Holocaust Memorial was officially launched at the National Library of New Zealand